xpack/xmake-js/doc/files/xmake.json.md

 possible exclusions from `sourceFolderSettings` are processed, and the remaining files enter the build.

-If, for a given profile, this array end up empty, and the current folder includes a `package.json`, the `directories.src` definition (an array of strings), if present, is used.
+If, for a given profile, this array ends up empty, and the current folder includes a `package.json`, the `directories.src` definition (an array of strings), if present, is used.
 Otherwise, if the `src` folder is present, it is used; if not, the current